V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

 ### Modular AiO

-Using standard parts around an open computer chassis means your computer can last you as long as you want.
+Using standard parts around an open computer chassis means that your computer can last you as long as you want.
 Everything in the machine is user replaceable, such as standard ITX motherboards or FLEX ATX power supplies.
 This also means less waste, and repairing or upgrading the machine can be done yourself with little experience needed.
-ViPC firmly believes in an open system, so we made sure we incorporated this mindset when it came to the longevity of ViPC.
+ViPC firmly believes in an open system, so we made sure to incorporate this mindset when it came to the longevity of ViPC.

 {% include table id="table-usabillity-ifixit" %}